Governor of Puerto Rico: As a United States unincorporated territory

 On July 25, 1898, at the outbreak of the Spanish–American War, Puerto Rico was invaded by the United States.
 Following the conclusion of the war, Spain was forced to cede Puerto Rico, along with Cuba, the Philippines and Guam, to the United States under the 1898 Treaty of Paris.
 Puerto Rico began the twentieth century under the military rule of the United States with officials, including the governor, who were appointed by the President of the United States.

 In 1900, William McKinley signed the Foraker Act as a United States federal law, which established civilian (limited popular) government on Puerto Rico.
 The new government had a governor and an executive council appointed by the President, a House of Representatives with 35 elected members, a judicial system with a Supreme Court, and a non-voting Resident Commissioner in Congress.
 The first civilian governor of the island under the Foraker Act was Charles Herbert Allen.
 This system was still used after the approval of the Jones–Shafroth Act, which altered the structure of government in Puerto Rico, and was in use until 1948.

 Following the approval of the federal Elective Governor Act by President Harry S. Truman in 1947, the governor has been elected through a democratic process every four years since 1948.
 At that time, Luis Muñoz Marín became the first democratically elected governor.

 The current governmental structure was established under the Constitution of the Commonwealth of Puerto Rico, ratified in 1952.
 Sitting governor Luis Muñoz Marín was re-elected as the first governor under the Constitution.
 Under Article IV of the Constitution, the governor continues to be popularly elected every four years and is the head of the Commonwealth's executive branch.
 The governor-elect takes office on January 2 of the following year in a public inaugural ceremony which may be preceded by a private oath-taking ceremony.

+In June 2025, a legislative measure proposes that the President of the Senate assume the office of Governor in the event of resignation, death, or removal from office, in the absence of a confirmed Secretary of State.